Data Integrations

 | Data Sources & Snapshots | Conceptual model: snapshots, immutability, DuckDB-in-process. |

-| Google Sheets Integration | End-to-end walkthrough: OAuth, import, query, write-back, scheduled refresh. |
+| Google Sheets Integration | End-to-end walkthrough: Picker connect, import, query, write-back, scheduled refresh. |

-upload_data | Tool reference for CSV/Excel ingestion. |
+ingest_data_source | Tool reference for CSV/Excel file ingestion and Google Sheet snapshot imports. |

 list_data_sources | Discover the tables and schemas of every source attached to a project. |